dCache/dcache-book2/config-ReplicaManager.md

         [replicaDomain]
         [replicaDomain/replica]

-2. In the file `PATH-ODE-ED/dcache.conf` set the value for the property `replicaManager` to `true` and the `replica.poolgroup` to `default`.
+2. In the file **/etc/dcache/dcache.conf** set the value for the property `replicaManager` to `true` and the `replica.poolgroup` to `default`.

         dcache.enable.replica=true
         replica.poolgroup=default

 3. The pool group `default` exists by default and does not need to be defined.

-4. To start the REPLICA service restart DCACHE.
+4. To start the `replica` service restart DCACHE.

-        PROMPT-ROOT dcache restart
+        [root] # dcache restart

-Define a poolgroup for resilient pools
+DEFINE A POOLGROUP FOR RESILIENT POOLS
 --------------------------------------

-For more complex installations of DCACHE you might want to define a pool group for the resilient pools.
+For more complex installations of dCache you might want to define a pool group for the resilient pools.

-Define the resilient pool group in the `` file on the host running the POOLMNGR service.
-Only pools defined in the resilient pool group will be managed by the REPLICA service.
+Define the resilient pool group in the **/var/lib/dcache/config/poolmanager.conf** file on the host running the `poolmanager` service.
+Only pools defined in the resilient pool group will be managed by the `replica` service.

+Example:
-Login to the admin interface and cd to the CELL-POOLMNGR.
+Login to the admin interface and cd to the `PoolManager`.
 Define a poolgroup for resilient pools and add pools to that poolgroup.

     DC-PROMPT-LOCAL cd PoolManager
     DC-PROMPT-PM psu create pgroup ResilientPools